-Vice President Pence has been the subject of many conversations lately.
-It's regarding his rule about not dining alone with a woman other than his wife.
-People have varying opinions on the matter; some think it is a good rule, while others say it is archaic.
+Vice President Pence has been the subject of many conversations lately regarding his rule about not dining alone with a woman other than his wife.
+People have varying opinions on the matter.
+Some think it is a good rule; others say it is archaic.

-Regardless of your opinion, there is plenty of research indicating this area is worthy of our attention.
+Regardless of your opinion, plenty of research indicates that it's worthy of our attention.
 Noted relationship experts - including psychologist and author, Dr. Shirley Glass, psychiatrist and author Dr. Scott Haltzman, and Dr. Thomas Bradbury, psychologist and principal investigator of the UCLA Marriage and Family Development Study - raise a red flag of warning regarding marriage and opposite-sex friendships.